 “Well I probably shouldn’t divulge this until 3 but… in all honesty, this is just a re-enactment wedding…We didn’t really just get married…we were just re-enacting a 19th century wedding…”

 Tony, Emma and I looked at each other and burst out laughing.
+Although, I’m pretty sure it was because they had figured out it was a re-enactment wedding.
+Not the real deal.

 “I had a feeling something was fishy when I could have sworn I recognized the bride from a history class last semester”.